tawandachiteshe/django-cron/docs/installation.rst

 Installation
 ============

-1. Install ``django_cron`` (ideally in your virtualenv!) using pip or simply getting a copy of the code and putting it in a directory in your codebase.
+1. Install ``django-cron`` (ideally in your virtualenv!) using pip or simply getting a copy of the code and putting it in a directory in your codebase.

 2. Add ``django_cron`` to your Django settings ``INSTALLED_APPS``: